-Above all, a fundamental aspect of the subsequent national debate about poverty was already evident; the distinction between poverty and pauperisms, between institutional or environmental explanations of poverty and individual explanations or those based on personal failings.
-It was a distinction between what was thought of as the 'worthy' and the 'unworthy' poor that would stay with us.
+Above all, a fundamental aspect of the subsequent national debate about poverty was already evident: the distinction between poverty and pauperisms, between institutional or environmental explanations of poverty and those explanations based on perceived personal failings.
+It was a distinction between what was thought of as the "worthy" and the "unworthy" poor that would stay with us.

-The Wisconsin Idea:
+The Wisconsin Idea

-This is a long history so let me so let me pick up the story with a local perspective...the Wisconsin Idea or scholarship in the service of the public good.
-The origins of this Wisconsin idea go back to the early decades of the University.
-Charles Van Hise, an early President of the school, and Robert Lafollette, the great progressive politician and reformer, were classmates and friends.
-One early UW president, Thomas Chamberlain, captured the underlying foundation of the Wisconsin Idea as follows:
+The national poverty debate has a long history so let me pick up the story with a local perspective, the Wisconsin Idea or scholarship in the service of the public good.
+The idea goes back to the early decades of the University.
+Among its promoters were Charles Van Hise, an early president of the school, and Robert La Follette, the great progressive politician and reformer.
+The two were classmates and became good friends.
+Another early UW president, Thomas Chamberlain, captured the underlying foundation of the Wisconsin Idea as follows:

 Scholarship for the sake of scholars is refined selfishness.
-Scholarship for the sake of the state and the people is refined patriotism.
+Scholarship for the sake of the state and the people is refined patriotism.1